Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

 \subsection{ALA-clustering}

-To capture the main feature that encourages social inclusivity within urban environments, we need to quantify neighborhood attributes integral to social mixing.
-While traditional methods lean on residents' perceptions \cite{Salesses2013} or census data \cite{Nieuwenhuis2020}, our approach analyzes neighborhoods based on their topographical and geographical traits, providing a more quantifiable and consistent means of characterization.
-These data can be easily captured, updated, and compared across different regions and cities \cite{Hidalgo2020}.
-To systematically evaluate these neighborhood characteristics, we introduce three novel metrics: Accessibility, Livability, and Attractivity (ALA).
-Accessibility defines the ease of reaching a location with public transportation \cite{Biazzo2019} (details in the Methods section).
-Neighborhood livability is influenced by many factors \cite{Mouratidis2020}, three essential indicators of a neighborhood's livability and potential deprivation or prosperity are its educational accessibility \cite{Greenberg1999}, shopping options \cite{cerrato, Gustafson2012}, and architectural heritage \cite{Cudny2019}.
-To quantify the Livability metric, we consider both the number and diversity of schools and supermarkets and the value of a building.
-How a neighborhood is diverse in terms of POIs by type, price, and reviews plays a key role in determining a neighborhood's attractivity \cite{Saeidi2012} and in promoting social interaction \cite{jacobs}.
-We describe Attractivity in terms of a neighborhood's Fitness \cite{Tacchella2012} (see Methods section) – capturing both amenity diversity and uniqueness – as well as price diversity, median pricing, and reviews.
-Such diversity can promote walkability \cite{Choi2011}, which not only has a positive impact on neighborhood housing valuation but also on reducing neighborhood crime and foreclosure rates \cite{Gilderbloom2015}.
-We chose not to incorporate green spaces as an additional criterion for livability, given their inherently dualistic nature \cite{Baran2014}: they may provide benefits when well-maintained \cite{Kruizse2019}, but also evoke concerns and apprehension when in a degraded state \cite{Mak2018}.
-Due to the absence of information regarding the condition of parks, we have opted not to incorporate them into our analysis.
-The proposed ALA metrics exhibit mostly a low correlation (Supplementary Figure S\ref{fig:correlation}), ensuring a broad and distinct characterization of neighborhood qualities.
+To capture the main feature that encourages social inclusivity within urban environments, we need to quantify neighbourhood attributes integral to social mixing.
+While traditional methods lean on residents' perceptions~\cite{Salesses2013} or census data~\cite{Nieuwenhuis2020}, our approach analyses neighbourhoods based on their topographical and geographical traits, providing a more quantifiable and consistent means of characterisation.
+These data can be easily captured, updated, and compared across different regions and cities~\cite{Hidalgo2020}.
+We introduce three novel metrics to systematically evaluate these neighbourhood characteristics: Accessibility, Liveability, and Attractivity (ALA).
+Accessibility defines the ease of reaching a location with public transportation~\cite{Biazzo2019} (details in the Methods section).
+To quantify the Liveability metric, we consider both the number and diversity of schools and supermarkets and the value of a building (see supplementary Note \ref{sec:liability}).
+How a neighbourhood is diverse in terms of POIs by type, price, and reviews plays a key role in determining a neighbourhood's attractivity~\cite{Saeidi2012}.
+We describe Attractivity in terms of a neighbourhood's Fitness~\cite{Tacchella2012} (see Methods section) – capturing both amenity diversity and uniqueness – as well as price diversity, median pricing, and reviews.
+The proposed ALA metrics exhibit mostly a low correlation (Supplementary Figure S\ref{fig:correlation}), ensuring a broad and distinct characterisation of neighbourhood qualities.